teapotd/algolib/README.md

 There are currently three categories of tests in the repository:

-1. [own](tests/own): new deterministic tests, fuzz-tests and benchmarks.
+1. [own](tests/own): new deterministic tests, fuzz-tests, and benchmarks.
 2. [yosupo](tests/yosupo): frontends for yosupo's [library-checker](https://github.com/yosupo06/library-checker-problems).
-3. [manual](tests/manual): old and dirty "tests", to be removed in the future.
+3. [manual](tests/manual): old "tests", to be removed in the future.

 The tests are largely incomplete, especially for older code.
-However, all such snippets should be tested in practice unless otherwise specified.
+However, all such snippets should be tested in practice unless specified otherwise.

 ## Licensing

-Similar to KACTL, the licensing situation remains unclear.
+The licensing situation is unclear.
-The notebook is a mix of code authored by the maintainer, and code adapted from various sources to match our style conventions.
-The source of much of the borrowed code is noted in the comments (hidden in the PDF to save space).
+The notebook is a mix of code authored by the maintainer, and code adapted from various sources (mostly [KACTL](https://github.com/kth-competitive-programming/kactl)).
+The source of much of the borrowed code is noted in the comments (hidden in generated PDF to save space).
+If you believe that any attribution is missing, please file an issue.